 Update (Aug 2014): Following my second trip to the Belgian capital I added two more places to the list of cigar shops in Brussels.
 During my stay I met Robert, a beer fanatic and cigar aficionado, so stay tuned for some beer-related content in the coming weeks and months.

 Brussels is another European capital that is definitely worth visiting (in fact, I think all of them are!), especially if you like good food.
 Indeed, whereas Amsterdam doesn’t have much to offer in this field, Belgian cuisine is one that I really enjoy.
 A lot of dishes contain beer and cream, thus being rather heavy but delicious.
 They are especially good in winter.
 Oh, and I almost forgot Belgian ales, which are simply the best in

-The second shop is called Walter B and, as far as I remember, the man that you can see in the picture below is the owner.
+The last shop is called Walter B and, as far as I remember, the man that you can see in the picture above is the owner.
 The place is smaller, but you will still be able to find the Cuban references you are looking for.
 Walter B is located West of the Grand Place (82, Quai aux Briques, Google Maps >).
 Plenty of nice sea food restaurants near this shop.

 As usual, if you live in Bruxelles and/or know some other good places to buy/enjoy a cigar, please share them in the comments below.